 Consent is founded on the principle of autonomy – it must be given freely by a competent patient, on a voluntary basis, after making an informed decision.

-The Medical Council ethical guidance is helpful and provides guidance for doctors on the consent process, assessing capacity and the treatment of patients who lack capacity.
+In Ireland, consent is guided by Medical Council ethical guidance and the Assisted Decision-Making (Capacity) Act 2015, which provides guidance for doctors on the consent process, assessing capacity and the treatment of patients who lack capacity.

 For consent to be legally valid, the patient must be: